shanna/dm-sphinx-adapter/README.txt

 DataMapper uses URIs or a connection has to connect to your data-stores.
 In this case the sphinx search daemon
 <tt>searchd</tt>.

 On its own this adapter will only return an array of document hashes when queried.
-The DataMapper library dm-more however provides dm-is-searchable, a common interface to search one adapter and load documents from another.
-My preference is to use this adapter in tandem with dm-is-searchable.
+The DataMapper library
+<tt>dm-is-searchable</tt> however provides a common interface to search one adapter and load documents from another.
+My
+preference is to use this adapter in tandem with <tt>dm-is-searchable</tt>.
+See further examples in the synopsis for usage with <tt>dm-is-searchable</tt>.

 Like all DataMapper adapters you can connect with a Hash or URI.